What Is Tooth Discoloration?

-If your teeth appear to be an abnormal color without ready explanation and, if other symptoms are also present, make an appointment to see your dentist.
+- If the color of your teeth change without ready explanation and other symptoms are also present, make an appointment to see your dentist.

 Treatment options to whiten teeth can vary depending on the cause of the discoloration and may include:

 - Using tooth brushing and flossing techniques

 - Avoidance of the foods and beverages that cause stains

 - In-home whitening agents purchased from your dentist